NeoNeeraj/FakeEcommerce/README.md

 - List product according to category click, by default show any product list of any category
 - The product should be editable and deletable

+Perform above task on your own branch and push it :) Happy coding 🤠